CollinsU99/osticket-prereqs/README.md

 <img src="https://i.imgur.com/rk6m5EW.png" height="80%" width="80%" alt="img"/>
 </p>

 Paste the link you copied in the search bar and press the Enter key.
+We will come back to this page later.

 We will now install and enable IIS